 Existing Communities Displaced as United States Expands

 The United States quickly expanded across North America after gaining independence in 1776.
 At times, this expansion was peaceful: in the 1803 Louisiana Purchase, the United States doubled in size after buying territory from the French, who had mostly given up their imperial ambitions in the region after their defeat in Haiti.
 But at other times this expansion came at the expense of local communities.
-For example, thousands were killed in the Trail of Tears, a U.S. government–led forced relocation of Cherokee people and other Native American groups from their homes in the southeastern United States to Oklahoma.
+For example, thousands were killed in the Trail of Tears, a U.S. government–led forced relocation of Cherokee people and other American Indian groups from their homes in the southeastern United States to Oklahoma.
 In 1846, the United States invaded Mexico, and—after winning a two-year war—seized territory stretching west of Texas to California.
-While white Americans were able to settle this land at little cost, the U.S. government often forcibly displaced Mexicans and Native Americans.
+While white Americans were able to settle this land at little cost, the U.S. government often forcibly displaced Mexicans and American Indians.